-But to quickly gain notoriety on Google, you can also buy keywords via Google Ads, its advertising agency.
-Here’s how to do it.
+But to rapidly build your reputation on Google, you can also buy keywords via Google Ads, Google’s right-hand advertising agency.
+Here’s how to do it

-To show your Google Ads ad, you first need to create a Free Google Ads account.
-Once your campaign is created, indicate your location, specify your maximum bid (for the purchase of a keyword related to your business) and set your daily budget.
-Then all you have to do is write a short text (a title followed by a quick description of your offer) and choose the (good) keywords before you start running your ad.
+To launch your first Google Ad, you must first create a free Google Ads account.
+Once you’ve created your campaign, specify your location, set your maximum bid for keywords related to your business activity and establish your daily budget.
+Next, all you have to do is write a little text, choose the right keyword and you’re ready to publish your ad.
+If you’re not sure what to write, a title followed by a quick description of your offer will do the trick.

-To take advantage of both the long-lasting (but time-taking) effects of natural referencing (SEO) and the instantaneous (but ephemeral) impact of paid referencing (SEA), combine them!
-Applied to the world of athletics, this alliance would combine the performance of a sprinter with those of a marathon runner!
+If you want to take advantage of both the lasting (but time-consuming) effects of natural search engine optimization (SEO) and the instant (but ephemeral) impact of paid search engine optimization (SEA), the best thing to do is combine them!
+To make an athletic analogy, this alliance would be like bringing together the strengths of a sprinter and a marathon runner.